jakejgordon/Universal-Analytics-For-DotNet/README.md

 </configuration>
 ```

-2. Create an event tracker and factory for easy tracking; you can use your favorite injection framework for the tracker and factory.
+Then, create an event tracker and factory; you can use your favorite injection framework for the tracker and factory.
 Singletons preferred.
 ```
 IEventTracker eventTracker = new EventTracker();
 // The factory pulls your tracking ID from the .config so you don't have to.
 IUniversalAnalyticsEventFactory eventFactory = new UniversalAnalyticsEventFactory();
 ```

-3. Push an event using Google's `anonymousClientId` (https://developers.google.com/analytics/devguides/collection/protocol/v1/parameters#cid):
+Then, you must create an event to push to Google Analytics.
+Note that Google has defined that an event must have either a `cid`, (see here)[https://developers.google.com/analytics/devguides/collection/protocol/v1/parameters#cid], or 'uid', (see here)[https://developers.google.com/analytics/devguides/collection/protocol/v1/parameters#uid].
+To create an event with an anonymous client id:
 ```
 // Create a clientId with a random Guid...
 IAnonymousClientId clientId = new AnonymousClientId();